This post may contain affiliate links. Please read our disclosure policy.

 If you are cooking for someone who can not have gluten, replace the flour with cornstarch and proceed with the recipe as written.

 Tips and tricks for making Loaded Potato Soup

+- Make the soup thinner.
 This is a very thick, delicious soup.
-If you’d like to thin this soup out, you can either add a little chicken stock at the end to thin it out, or see my comment above under “milk” for how to swap some of the milk for chicken broth or stock.
+If you’d like to thin this soup out, you can either add a little chicken stock at the end to thin it out, or see my tip above for how to swap some of the milk for chicken broth or stock.

-If you don’t like chunky soup, I recommend using an immersion blender to smooth the soup out.
-Alternatively you could use a potato masher to mash the baked potatoes before adding them to the soup.
+- If you don’t like chunky soup, I recommend using an immersion blender to smooth the soup out.
+You could blend the entire batch of soup, or half of it to have some chunks but not as many.
+Alternatively, you could transfer the soup to a blender or use a potato masher to mash the baked potatoes before adding them to the soup.

 More Potato Soup Recipes

 Looking for more delicious potato soup recipes to try?
 This Instant Pot Cheddar Broccoli and Potato Soup is absolutely delicious!
 For something on the lighter side, try this Creamy Cauliflower Bacon Soup that uses cauliflower in place of potatoes.
 And lastly, a classic!
 Try our Zuppa Toscana Copycat recipe from Olive Garden.

 I hope you enjoy this recipe for Ultimate Loaded Baked Potato Soup.
 It is the best soup for a cold winter or fall day and truly one of my favorite soups year after year.
 Your kids will love it too.
 Enjoy!

 If you try this loaded baked potato soup recipe, please let me know what you think by leaving a comment.
 I love hearing from you when you make my recipes!